Justice219/AprilBot/README.md

 # Background
 April is a c# chatbot aimed to respond to atleast 80% of all english slang and give you a humanlike, curated response.
-April doesnt save any user data and relied soley on keywords that the user sends to make a response.
+April doesnt save any user data and relies soley on keywords that the user sends to make a response.

 For example, if you ask the bot  ¨How are you doing¨, then it will respond with a list of given responses to make the interaction seem more human.